silverstripe/silverstripe-session-manager/docs/en/userguide/index.md

 # What does the session manager module do?

-The session manager module allows members to manage and revoke access to multiple login sessions across devices.
-Each login to a member is tracked and can be viewed from the profile page.
-Logins can also be revoked from here.
+The session manager module allows members to manage (see active and revoke) login sessions across devices used to access the CMS using their login credentials.
+Each login to a member's account is tracked and can be managed from their profile page.

 # How to use it